gmoysiad/bank_marketing_campaign/README.md

 This repository contains code and associated files for the marketing campaign for targeted marketing regarding the customers of a bank.

+This project was done with the help of [Mihalis Galanakis](https://github.com/mihalis2412) and [Aggelos Konioris](https://github.com/AGGELOS-KONIORIS)

 ## Project Overview

 This project will be broken down into separate weeks showcasing each step of progression: